qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_resources.rst

     var button2 = new qx.ui.form.Button("Second Button", "qx/icon/Oxygen/16/apps/utilities-dictionary.png");
     var button3 = new qx.ui.form.Button("Third Button", "icon/16/apps/utilities-dictionary.png");

-When you use the third method above and you do not use the *Modern* theme, you must edit ``config.json`` in order to have the meta theme's icons and the explicitly given icon theme in sync:
+When you use the third method above and you do not use the *Modern* theme, you must edit ``config.json`` in order to have the :ref:`meta theme <pages/ui_theming#meta_theme>`'s icons and the explicitly given icon theme in sync.
+Here we want to use the *Classic* theme which requires the *Oxygen* icon theme configured also:

 ::